UKHomeOffice/vault-sidekick/README.md

-  -alsologtostderr=false: log to standard error as well as files -auth="": a configuration file in a json or yaml containing authentication arguments -cn=: a resource to retrieve and monitor from vault (e.g. pki:name:cert.name, secret:db_password, aws:s3_backup) -delete-token=false: once the we have connected to vault, delete the token file from disk -dryrun=false: perform a dry run, printing the content to screen -log_backtrace_at=:0: when logging hits line file:N, emit a stack trace
+  -alsologtostderr=false: log to standard error as well as files -auth="": a configuration file in a json or yaml containing authentication arguments -cn=: a resource to retrieve and monitor from vault (e.g. pki:name:cert.name, secret:db_password, aws:s3_backup) -ca-cert="": a CA certificate to use in order to validate the vault service certificate -delete-token=false: once the we have connected to vault, delete the token file from disk -dryrun=false: perform a dry run, printing the content to screen -log_backtrace_at=:0: when logging hits line file:N, emit a stack trace